Alcibiades Diamandi: From Samarina to Bucharest

 Alcibiades Diamandi was born in 1894, in Samarina, into a wealthy Aromanian (Vlach) family.
 He studied at the Greek Gymnasium in Siatista, continuing his studies in Romania where he became involved in the Aromanian separatist movement.
 During the course of World War I he served as a non-commissioned officer in the Greek army.
-In 1917, he formed an armed Aromanian separatist band that operated in the Pindus mountains, then part of the Italian protectorate over Albania.
-With the tacit approval of the Italian authorities he proclaimed the foundation of the Samarina Republic centered in Samarina.
+In 1917, he formed an armed Aromanian separatist band that operated in the Pindus mountains, then part of an Italian protectorate over Albania.
+Following the occupation of part of the Pindus by Italy in 1917, he proclaimed the foundation of the Samarina Republic centered in Samarina.
 Following a diplomatic protest by Greece, Italian troops departed from Epirus as did Diamandi who was charged with sedition.
 Returning to Romania in the early 1920s he entered the Romanian diplomatic service and was appointed consul at Sarandë in order to influence the local Aromanian population.
 It is believed that in 1925 he became an agent of the Italian intelligence services.
 Diamandi's involvement in illegal economic activities led to his removal from the Romanian diplomatic corp.
 In 1927, Diamandi received a pardon from the Greek government.